itsthepo/cloudquery_sumo_cspm/AWS/readme.md

 ![alt text](/AWS/screenshots/cloudquery_execute.png)

-## This section is the most important part is HOW we tie all of the configuration data together into whether or not the customer is compliant!
+## This section is how we correlate all the configuration and policy data together.
+The results of this highlight if the customer is compliant/non-compliant.

 5. We will now be executing the OOTB plugins/scripts that cloudquery provides to track state change for the customers resources.